OrderingPlus/website-marketplace/README.md

 2. Enter the downloaded repository folder `cd website-marketplace`
 3. Run `docker-compose up`
 4. Open `0.0.0.0:3000` in your browser

+## Notes

+To change the project name to use, you can go to following path `src/config.json` and change the property `project` to the value you need.
+Also in `src/config.json` file you can change the value of the properties you can see there.

+> By default we use `demosv5` as a project, this project has a reset every 2 hours

 ## Format code